Sunday's Betfred Super League predictions and betting tips: plus get £50 in Betfred bonuses

 - Friday's Betfred Super League predictions and betting tips: plus get £50 in Betfred bonuses

-- London Broncos vs Hull FC predictions and Betfred Super League betting tips
+- Champions League final double odds boost: get 100-1 for Dortmund to win OR 40-1 for Real Madrid

-- Phil Foden to have one or more shots on target now odds boosted to 35-1: Manchester City vs Manchester United FA Cup final betting offer
+- Epsom Derby betting offer: get £40 in free bets with Ladbrokes for the big race at Epsom

-- FA Cup final double odds boost: get 100-1 for Manchester United to lift the FA Cup or 35-1 for Manchester City
+- Champions League final odds boost: claim Sky Bet's exclusive 50-1 odds for 1+ shots on target during Borussia Dortmund vs Real Madrid

-- Euro 2024 - full schedule & dates, fixtures and where to watch on UK TV channels + grab £210 in free bets
+- Jude Bellingham betting offer: get enhanced odds of 40-1 for Bellingham to have 1+ shots on target in the Borussia Dortmund vs Real Madrid Champions League final

-- FA Cup final betting offer: get enhanced odds of 30-1 for a goal to be scored in the Manchester City vs Manchester United match
+- Saturday's Betfred Super League predictions and betting tips: plus get £50 in Betfred bonuses

-- FA Cup Final Free Bets & Bonuses: Get £250 in betting offers for Manchester City vs Manchester United at Wembley this weekend
+- Sunday's Betfred Super League predictions and betting tips: plus get £50 in Betfred bonuses

 - Catalans Dragons vs Warrington Wolves Betfred Super League predictions and betting tips: plus get £50 in Betfred bonuses